 First, let us talk about the grading of the wood.
 This aspect is visually apparent, especially with stained finishes.
-Higher quality cabinetry shops select and sort hardwoods for grain, clarity, and color consistency.
+Higher-quality cabinetry shops select and sort hardwoods for grain, clarity, and color consistency.
 A true mark of luxury is that it is not just the individual board, but the hardwoods and panels are selected for consistency across the project.
-Wood grains can also be sequence matched across multiple doors and drawers for a truly upscale look.
-(Sequence matching is where the color and grain of the chosen wood is laid out to ensure an even and consistent look across the cabinets.)
+Wood grains can also be sequence-matched across multiple doors and drawers for a truly upscale look.
+(Sequence matching is where the color and grain of the chosen wood are laid out to ensure an even and consistent look across the cabinets.)

 This is a big one.
 I have seen many beautifully specified and crafted cabinets miss the mark because of poor finish quality.
 Superior finishes take time to complete the multiple steps involved to make it right.
 It is things like clarity, evenness (see wood selection), appropriate sheen, and depth of color that set quality cabinetry apart.
 Run your hand over your cabinets.
 What do you feel?
 Is it perfectly smooth or does it feel uneven or rough?
 On the other hand, I have also seen installations from some of our finer cabinet shops that were installed in the 1960s where the finish still looks like new – no chipped paint or fading.
 Unique finish techniques such as cerused or fumed finishes are labor-intensive but create a luxurious visual well worth the extra time and budget.